Meet the forest's inhabitants

 Let's slow down again, shall we?
 So that we can feel the ground beneath our feet.
 We could even go barefoot to feel it better, feel its energy.

 This ground is a real history book.
-Just imagine, we're walking here on soil that has never been changed by man, ever.
-Since the last Ice Age, around 10,000 years ago, there has been no cultivation here.
-You can see the Galacial relief, the little valleys carved by erosion.
+Just imagine, we're walking here on soil that has never been changed by man, ever!
+Since the last ice age, around 10,000 years ago, there has been no cultivation here.
+You can see the glacial relief, the little valleys carved by erosion.

 I'm often in the forest because I run, I run with friends.
 I think what I love most about running in the forest is, first of all, the fresh air and just being surrounded by nature, being away from noise, also just the surface you run on.
 I mean, there's some hard ground, but it's just very different from running on the street.